andrewdavidmackenzie/flow/docs/developing/ci.md

 using ```make travis```.

-These tests include unit and integration tests, rust doc-tests and it also compiles, generates, runs and checks the output of all the samples found in the ./samples folder.
+These tests include unit and integration tests, rust doc-tests and it also compiles, generates, runs and checks the output of all the examples in `flowr`

 This will also rebuild the guide locally.